 SDRP Journal of Nanotechnology & Material Science(SDRP-JNMS)

-Carbon Materials for Sustainable and Affordable Low Carbon Energy TechnologiesSubmit Manuscript no this topic Topic Articles: 0
+Carbon Materials for Sustainable and Affordable Low Carbon Energy TechnologiesSubmit Manuscript on this topic

 One of the side effects of the global financial crisis was the leading of tremendous efforts toward a path much less damaging to the environment and society.
 Some of the policy initiatives derived thereof were portrayed as the drive for slowly moving towards a green economy, in which low-carbon energy systems must play a vital role.